Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Ref/REF_4.md

 ### Pi { #sec:xtocid157828111 }

-Pi (π) is defined as the ratio of a circle\'s circumference to its diameter.
+Pi (π) is defined as the ratio of a circle's circumference to its diameter.

     Pi approximately equals:
     3.14159 26535 89793 23846 26433 83279 50288 41971 69399 37511

 \

-**Note:** For both Euler\'s constant (_e_) and pi (π), the spaces shown between each set of five digits have no mathematical significance.
+**Note:** For both Euler's constant (_e_) and pi (π), the spaces shown between each set of five digits have no mathematical significance.
 They are placed there just to make it easier for your eyes to \"piece\" the number into five-digit groups when manually copying.

 ## Logarithms { #sec:xtocid157828112 }